 A first-aid kit.

-A torch, tool-kit, spare headlight bulbs, fire extinguisher.
+A torch, tool-kit, spare bulb kit, fire extinguisher.

 Spare windscreen wash and a large bottle of water.